mark-watson/PythonAIBook/manuscript/Deep_Learning_Image_Generation.md

 # Overview of Image Generation

-I have never used deep learning image generation at work but I have fun experimenting with both code and model examples, as well as turn-key web apps like DALL·E. In this chapter we look at two approaches to generating images from text prompts using PyTorch.
+I have never used deep learning image generation at work but I have fun experimenting with both code and model examples, as well as turn-key web apps like DALL·E. In this chapter we look at two approaches to generating images from text prompts: running a model locally with PyTorch, and calling Google's Imagen 4 cloud API.

 {width: "80%"}
 ![Architecture diagram for the Deep Learning Image Generation example](FIG_deep_learning_image_generation.jpg)